arafatm/arafatm.github.io/_articles/learn/hashi/hashi-consul-learn.md

 fail and Consul will consider the service unhealthy.
 An exit code of 1 will be considered as warning state.

-:ship: Now reload Consul's configuration to make it aware of the new health check.
+:shipit: Now reload Consul's configuration to make it aware of the new health check.
 ```bash
 consul reload
 ```